code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-13-spring-kafka-boot-example.md

 # Autoconfigure the Spring Kafka Message Producer

-The setup and creation of the `KafkaTemplate` and `Producer` beans is automatically done by Spring Boot for the properties that are specified on the [Spring Boot common application properties page](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).
-Only thing left to do is to autowire the `KafkaTemplate` and use it in the `send()` method.
+The setup and creation of the `KafkaTemplate` and `Producer` beans is automatically done by Spring Boot.
+The only thing left to do is to autowire the `KafkaTemplate` and use it in the `send()` method.

-> By annotating the `Sender` class with `@Component`, Spring will instantiate it as a bean which we can later on use in our test case.
+> By annotating the `Sender` class with `@Component`, Spring will instantiate it as a bean that we will use in our test case.
 In order for this to work we also need the `@EnableAutoConfiguration` which was indirectly specified on `SpringKafkaApplication` by using the `@SpringBootApplication` annotation.

 ``` java
 package com.codenotfound.kafka.producer;